Here’s a glimpse into a typical fun day at Swax Lax Lacrosse’s girls lacrosse camp. (Be sure to take a look at a typical lacrosse clinic agenda too!)

 Lunch time!
 Along with refueling for the afternoon session, girls use this time to make friendship bracelets, braid hair, or practice for the day’s competition.
 Swax Lax Lacrosse coaches sit with the campers during lunchtime to get to know them on a casual basis (they don’t go off and sit with the other coaches).
 The relationships forged between campers and coaches often provide the most enduring memories of the camp week.

 The Big Challenge brings the color teams together for an afternoon competition.
 These challenges create memories we hear about all winter long.
 The Cheer Competition and Soap Box Derby are among the favorites of all our campers.

 The end of the day at Swax Lax Lacrosse brings out ice pops, stick raffles, and Player of the Day awards so everyone can feel like a champion at Swax Lax Lacrosse.
 Player-of-the-Day awards highlight each campers unique talents – on and off the field.
 (Don’t worry, by the end of the week, each camper will receive a Player-of-the-Day award.)
-Girls can also cool off with sprinkler play.

 Rest of afternoon